ShaneCornell/TG-Pre-Work/README.md

 ## What is runtime?

-Runtime is the calls of code from built in libraries and will be required to run most programs because the JavaScript language is not basic like C.
+Runtime is a term used to describe a program that is running.

 ## How many instances of the databases connected to the server application are created?